NelsonPython/tuningGuides/OpenVino.md

 ## <a id="_Toc79259922"></a>Installation Guides<a id="inpage-nav-1"></a>

-Please follow the steps below to install OpenVINO&trade; and configure the third-party dependencies based on your preference.
-Please look at the <a href="/content/www/us/en/develop/tools/openvino-toolkit/system-requirements.html">Target System Platform requirements</a> before installation.
+Before installation review the <a href="/content/www/us/en/develop/tools/openvino-toolkit/system-requirements.html">Target System Platform requirements</a> before installation.
+Install OpenVINO&trade; and configure the third-party dependencies based on your preference.

 #### OS Based: